-With increasing ship traffic and oil and gas activities in the Chukchi and Beaufort, bowheads may become increasingly at-risk from ship strikes.
+With increasing ship traffic and oil and gas activities in the Chukchi and Beaufort seas, bowheads may become increasingly at risk from ship strikes.

-Based on currently available data, the estimated annual mortality rate incidental to U.S. commercial fisheries (0.4) is not known to exceed 10% of the PBR (13.8), and therefore can be considered to be insignificant.
-The annual level of human-caused mortality and serious injury (42) is not known to exceed the PBR (138) nor the IWC annual maximum strike limit (67).
+Based on currently available data, the estimated annual mortality rate incidental to U.S. commercial fisheries (0.2) is not known to exceed 10% of the PBR (16.1) and, therefore, can be considered to be insignificant.
+The average annual level of human-caused mortality and serious injury (44) is not known to exceed the PBR (161) nor the IWC annual maximum strike limit (67).
 The Western Arctic bowhead whale stock has been increasing in recent years; the estimate of 16,892 from 2011 is between 31% and 170% of the pre-exploitation abundance (estimates ranging roughly from 10,000 to 55,000), and this stock may now be approaching its carrying capacity (Brandon and Wade 2004, 2006).
 However, the stock is classified as a strategic stock because the bowhead whale is listed as "endangered" under the U.S. Endangered Species Act (ESA) and is therefore also designated as "depleted" under the MMPA.
-An ESA recovery plan has not been prepared for bowhead whales because: 1) only the Western Arctic stock occurs in U.S. waters and, therefore, a U.S. recovery plan for other stocks would not be appropriate; 2) all stocks are managed under the international authority of the IWC (of which the United States is a member); 3) cooperative agreements already exist between NOAA and the AEWC for purposes of protecting the bowhead whale and the Eskimo culture, promoting scientific investigations, and effectuating the other purpose of the MMPA, the Whaling Convention Act, and the ESA as these acts relate to aboriginal subsistence whaling; and, 4) a recovery plan is not needed to direct research and management necessary to promote the recovery of this stock.
-NMFS will use criteria developed for the recovery of large whales in general (Angliss et al. 2002) and bowhead whales in particular (Shelden et al. 2001) in the next 5-year ESA status review to determine if a change in listing status is needed (Gerber et al. 2007).